Why should I choose Canadian Film Lab?

 Yes!
 You'll find all the high volume pricing on our pricing pages for each currency.

-What happens to my negatives?
+What happens to my negatives once you have delivered my scans?

 I'd love to improve my film photography and I wondered whether you're able to give me feedback on my exposures/treatment of the film I sent to you?